HsinChang/CNL-tree-ranking/reading_notes.md

 We can see that most None values with an identified category come from locations and organizations.

+Actually, in the graph form `Gauthier` WikiData, all nodes and links in the `JSON` have a label.
+And all children have homogeneous structures.
+The `None` come from the difficulty in determining, not the lack of labels in the data.
 ##### with `cl-decodex.json`
 It crashed half way with such error report:
 ```